 We finally started to work with supported volunteers in 1992 when we moved to the workshop on Crumlin Road, Belfast.
-Before that our organisation was too small so that we were working from a garage, therefore there were not sufficient access for people with disabilities.
+Before that our organisation was too small and we were working from a garage which did not have sufficient access for people with disabilities.

 Our work with supported volunteers